Daveoxys/GigGrid/README.md

-#  GeoVault
+#  GigGrid
-Personal app created to track and document places I've visited around the world.
+App created to track and document music events & festivals attended and plan future ones.